A luminous and young galaxy at z=12.33 revealed by a JWST/MIRI detection of H{\alpha} and [OIII]

-To gain further insights into the physical conditions of the ionized gas in this galaxy, we show in Figure \ref{fig:MZR} the well-studied $\rm [NII]/H\alpha$ vs $\rm [OIII]/H\beta$ BPT-diagram along with the predictions from a photoionization model powered by star formation\cite{Nakajima2022a}.
-The R3 value of $5.2\pm 1.5$ derived above implies a high ionization parameter of $\log(U)\gtrsim-2.0$, as shown in Figure \ref{fig:MZR}.
-At the lowest metallicities, the model predictions fail to reproduce the inferred R3 ratio, despite the extreme parameters explored (see details in the Methods section).
-Higher $\rm [OIII]$-to-$H\beta$ ratios can be explained by harder ionizing radiation, which might point towards the presence of an active galactic nucleus\cite{Nakajima2022b} (i.e. an accreting black hole).
-Alternatively, harder ionization spectra might be contributed by X-ray binaries or supermassive stars\cite{Schaerer2019,Simmonds2021,Lecroq2024,Upadhyaya2024}.
-We note that this conclusion is not affected by our assumption of a dust-free environment when calculating the H$\beta$ line since any dust attenuation will only increase the inferred [OIII]/H$\beta$ ratio.
+To gain further insights into the physical conditions of the ionized gas in this galaxy, we show in Fig. \ref{fig:MZR} the well-studied $\rm [NII]/H\alpha$ vs $\rm [OIII]/H\beta$ BPT-diagram along with the predictions from a photoionization model powered by star formation\cite{Nakajima2022a}.
+The R3 value of $5.2\pm 1.5$ derived above implies a high ionization parameter of $\log(U)\gtrsim-2.0$, as shown in Fig. \ref{fig:MZR}.
+Note that this measurement is not affected by our assumption of a dust-free environment when calculating the H$\beta$ line since any dust attenuation will only increase the inferred [OIII]/H$\beta$ ratio.
+The high ionization conditions in this galaxy are also confirmed by the detection of NIV]1488\AA\ and HeII 1640\AA in the NIRSpec spectrum\cite{Castellano2024}, requiring ionizing photons with energy above $\sim54\,$eV.
+This might point towards the presence of X-ray binaries or very massive stars\cite{Schaerer2019,Lecroq2024,Upadhyaya2024} contributing to the hard ionizing radiation.